 Figuring out how to get the sock properly hooped on the Sock-Easy reminds me a little of SAT spatial reasoning.

-If your socks are very stretched (and not uniform) on the sock hoop, when they return to their contracted size after embroidery, the ribs will be locked in that stretched shape.
-This causes puckers and a deformity of the ribs around the design.
+If your socks are very stretched (and not uniform) on the sock hoop, when they return to their contracted size after embroidery, the ribs will lock in that stretched shape.
+This causes puckers and a deformity of the ribbing around the design.

-You will not be able to place the center of the marked sock in the very middle of the hoop because of the size of the Sock-Easy; it will instead have to go above the center of the hoop.
+Just note you will likely not be able to place the center of the marked sock in the very middle of the hoop because of the size of the Sock-Easy; it will instead have to go above the center of the hoop or below, depending on orientation.

 Place the hoop in your machine, and add a layer of water-soluble topping.
 I adhered mine with a thin layer of Odif 505.